andypiper/MastoInky/README.md

 # MastoInky

+Fork of @axwax's MastoInky, with some changes to make it work with my hardware (Inky Impression 5.7" rather than Inky Developer 7-colour) and my use case.

+(`clean.py` comes from Pimoroni examples)

+TODO: add more details here 🙂
+TODO: maybe (?) add a config file to make it easier to change settings without editing the code (basically a theme system to pair font, image template, insert sizes)
+TODO: printable frame
+TODO: button handling

+---

+Original README follows:

 Display image posts from a Mastodon personal, hashtag or public timeline on a Raspberry Pi with the Pimoroni Inky Developer E Ink

 ## Prerequisites